nhsconnect/ITK-DocumentReference/Generation/Chapter.2.Change History/index.md

  - Replaced Extension-Care-Setting-Type-1 profile with Extension-COFE-Care-Setting-Type-1.
  - Made all values in extensions mandatory.
  - Added CareConnect-Practitioner-1 as a reference within Extension-COFE-Informant-1.
  - Added COFE-Related-Person-1 and CareConnect-Patient-1 as references within Extension-COFE-Information-Recipient-1.
+ - Updated COFE-Bundle-Example-1 xml example.
+ - Removed xml examples based on individual profiles.
+ - Added text and diagrams to Architecture page.

 ### Version: 1.0; Status: Draft A #